big city

 Playing outside gives children the chance to explore the natural environment, test their physical limits, and exercise.
 Try to limit screen time and encourage your children to play in the yard instead.
 Making time to visit the local park is a low-cost and easy option to get your kid outside the house if you don’t have a garden.
 Family trips with an emphasis on the outdoors like camping are also a great way to encourage active play in the fresh air.

 Teaching kids to love sports starts at home.
-Parents who actively do sports with their kids play a significant role in initiating and sustaining a child’s sports participation and positive mindset towards maintaining physical fitness through life.
-Kids that grow up with inactive parents will likely emulate the same behavior.
-Sharing in active play with your kid isn’t just a good way to get their hearts pumping; it’s also a way to family bond and teaches important life skills.
+Parents who actively participate in sports with their kids play a significant role in initiating and sustaining a child's sports participation and positive mindset towards maintaining physical fitness through life.
+Kids who grow up with inactive parents will likely emulate the same behavior.
+Sharing in active play with your kid isn't just a good way to get their hearts pumping; it's also a way to family bond and teaches important life skills.

 A Canadian study found that kids who play several sports were 55% more likely to participate in recreational athletics five years later than those who didn’t play any sports or who specialized in only one.
 Children who play diverse sports are less prone to injury caused by consistent training of one set of muscles.
 They also develop a wider variety of skills that contribute to overall physical competence, which increases their chances of enjoying the sports they play.